Skip to main content

 motor controller

 From an energy perspective, the controller functions as both an energy transformer and regulator.
 It converts the electrical energy from the battery, which consists of direct current (DC) voltage and current, into electrical energy suitable for the 3-phase motor, involving alternating currents (AC) and voltages.
-Furthermore, the controller controls the direction of energy flow, whether it is from the battery to the motor or vice versa.
+Furthermore, the controller manages the direction of energy flow, whether it is from the battery to the motor or vice versa.
 It is worth noting that the controller exhibits exceptional energy efficiency, reaching up to 98%, and possesses minimal energy storage capacity.
-As a result, a crucial conclusion can be drawn: the input power is equal to the output power.
+As a result, we can usually neglect its losses and conclude that the input power is approximately equal to the output power.
+However, the currents and voltages on the input and output may vary.
+The AC output voltage is always lower than or equal to the DC input voltage, whereas the output current is always higher than or equal to the input current (disregarding the AC/DC measurement domains: RMS, amplitude, etc.).

 Do not disconnect the battery during operation